ro8t/Dark-Horse/README.md

 - São Paulo: sao-paulo-metro-data
 - San Francisco: BART Data Sources

-The program has been written in python with the use of
+The program has been written in python with the use of the following libraries:
 - Pandas
 - numpy
 - matplotlib

-And the file name is *bart_project.ipynb*
+The file name is *bart_project.ipynb*